Desert Wild Flower Reports ¦ Field Trip Reports ¦ Birds ¦ Reptiles ¦ Mammals ¦ Cacti ¦ Shrubs and Trees

 January 22, 2005

 Brilliant green carpets the desert in anticipation of many wildflowers to come in a few weeks.
-Already dozens of of species have opened to reveal a kaleidoscope of colors and shapes.
+Already dozens of species have opened to reveal a kaleidoscope of colors and shapes.
 Here and there we found brittle bush, ocotillo and ironwood with frost-burnt growth ... the frost having occurred a couple of weeks ago ... regrowth had begun again.
 Desert Olive, jojoba, desert lavender, chuparosa and wolfberry were among the woody shrubs in bloom.
-On the road we spotted a Gray Fox.
-A weak low pressure system in northwest Mexico had pushed in some mild humid air allowing some clouds to form but leaving temperatures very comfortable from 18°C. to 20°C.
+On the road we spotted a Kit Fox.
+A weak low pressure system in northwest Mexico had pushed in some mild, humid air allowing some clouds to form but leaving temperatures very comfortable from 18°C. to 20°C.

 More information at Southwest Birder.